SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/paloalto.md

 #### Transport to SEKOIA.IO

-Please refer to the documentation of the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to SEKOIA.IO.
+Please refer to the documentation of the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_docker_concentrator/) documentation to forward these logs to SEKOIA.IO.

 ### Forward events through Palo Alto Cortex Data Lake